Give the gift small icon

 Keepsake Boxes, Remembrance Boxes, Memento Boxes - Boxes Abound!

 Boxes, binders, and bins, oh my!
 Maybe you know them as keepsake, remembrance, memento, memory, or memorial boxes.
-Some memory boxes even mirror the purpose of a binder, with tabs by topic, checklists, and pouches for loose keys, thumb drives, and other small and useful or meaningful objects.
+Some memory boxes even mirror the binder approach, with tabs by topic, checklists, and pouches for loose keys, thumb drives, and other small and useful or meaningful objects.

 No matter what, before you stick any ‘stuff’ in your box of choice and snap on the lid, Artifct it to remember what it is and why it mattered.
 Unlike boxes, Artifcts are: